Goosenecks State Park

 The headwaters of the San Juan River are in the San Juan Mountains of southwestern Colorado, which is the origin of 90 percent of the river's flow.
 The San Juan flows 360 miles (579 km) from its source to the Colorado River, starting at an elevation of 14,000 feet (4,267 m) and dropping to 3,600 feet (1,097 m) at Lake Powell.
 The river is named for San Juan Bautista, Spanish for St. John the Baptist.
 Ancestors of today's Pueblo people lived in canyon tributaries of the San Juan, leaving behind images on stone, storage structures, and remnants of small masonry communities.

-Select Photo Gallery to view photos of Goosenecks State Park.
-View Photos is an auto-show of the photos.
+Select Photo Gallery to view photos of goosenecks of the San Juan inside and west of Goosenecks State Park, and an auto-show of the photos.

 Park Map is a relief map of Goosenecks State Park.